 Then There Will Be Light at the End of the Tunnel

-(Around day 6 or 7) The peak symptoms will start to disappear after a few days, though some milder symptoms can remain.
-Depending on various factors such as frequency of use and each person’s unique body chemistry, these lesser symptoms can last for another week, or sometimes even two weeks.
-In general, the less intense the peak symptoms, the less time the milder symptoms will stick around, according to The Journal of Opioid Management. _______________________________________________________
+(Around day 6 or 7).
+The peak symptoms will start to disappear after a few days, though some milder symptoms can remain.
+Depending on various factors such as frequency of use and each person’s unique body chemistry, these lesser symptoms can last for another week or even two weeks.
+In general, the less intense the peak symptoms, the less time, the milder symptoms will stick around, according to The Journal of Opioid Management.

 Ongoing Recovery and Support

 (After 7 – 10 days).
 While the acute symptoms of a Kratom detox can be dealt with and will subside relatively quickly, some less intense ones can stick around for months and some for years.
 Some of the symptoms that may stick around longer are: